mdibl/biocore_documentation/minota_workshop/data_management_and_organization.md

 **Please note**, for the purpose of the MINOTA workshop, the Biocore team has initialized `/compbio/data` with a variety of sample datasets ranging in size and complexity.
 All datasets for the MINOTA workshop live under `/compbio/data/MINOTA`.
 This includes minota_001,  minota_002,  minota_003, minota_004 and minota_005.

-## Managing Analysis Results `/compbio/analysis`
+## Organizing Analysis Results `/compbio/analysis`

 When performing an analysis, the tools you use can generate many files.
-To avoid confusion and unneccessary clutter, you should store the results of an analysis separately from your sample data.
+To avoid confusion and unnecessary clutter, you should store the results of an analysis separately from your sample data.
 The Biocore team stores all analysis data under `/compbio/analysis`.

 Much like `/compbio/data/`, all data in `/compbio/analysis/` is organized according to the project leader with all analysis results further organized by project.
 These directories mirror those under `/compbio/data`.
-For example, all analysis results for Lara Crotf's tomb_1 sample will live under `/compbio/analysis/LaraCroft/lcroft_001.tomb_1`.
+For example, all analysis results for Lara Croft's tomb_1 sample will live under `/compbio/analysis/LaraCroft/lcroft_001.tomb_1`.
 For the purpose of the MINOTA workshop, all analysis results should be stored under `/compbio/analysis/MINOTA`.

-## Managing Computational Pipeline Scripts `/compbio/cwl`
+## Organizing Computational Workflow and Pipeline Scripts `/compbio/cwl`

 There can be many steps involved when performing a traditional RNA seq or a transcriptome assembly.
 To complicate things further, there can be multiple